SHARES ARE STILL AVAILABLE!

-To meet this demand like to support our other local organic farmer friends throughout the season by supplementing with their fruity offerings; such as Peaches, blueberries, apples, cranberries & more.
+To meet this demand we like to support our other local organic farmer friends throughout the season by supplementing with their fruity offerings; such as Peaches, blueberries, apples, cranberries & more.

 Sweet Leaf's Cropshare Breakdown

 Boxes include 7-10 varieties of vegetables and/or fruit.
 A new veggie for everyday of the week.

-Main season: Our season runs 22 weeks, Half Share is 11 of those weeks on a bi-weekly schedule.
+Main season: Our season runs 22 weeks, Half Share is 11 for those shares on a bi-weekly schedule.